ankurk91/laravel-bundler/wiki/https-on-local.md

 ## HTTPS on localhost
-You have a local Laravel application running on HTTPS and you want to take advantage of HMR for development.
+You have a local Laravel application running on HTTPS, and you want to take advantage of HMR for development.

 * Generate fake certificates with a tool like [mkcert](https://github.com/FiloSottile/mkcert)
-* Update your apache/ngnix virtual host configurations with generated files
+* Update your apache/nginx virtual host configurations with generated files
 * Put those files in your Laravel project's `./storage` folder
 * Add one more script in your `package.json` like this:
 ```json